ropensci/rcrossref/cran-comments.md

 ## Reverse dependencies

-* I have run R CMD check on the 4 downstream dependencies.
-There was a problem in one package (roadoi), but I've sent a pull request that has been merged to that package and they will submit a patch to CRAN soon.
+* I have run R CMD check on the 5 downstream dependencies.
+There were no problems.
 See the summary at <https://github.com/ropensci/rcrossref/tree/master/revdep>

 -------